-- · Failure to come to class (Bb Collaborate/Hangouts/BBB (Big Blue Button)) - · Failure to make required classroom discussion posts - · Failure to complete assignments - · Failure to communicate with other students - · Failure to communicate with instructors
+- Failure to attend class (Bb Collaborate/Hangouts/BBB (Big Blue Button)) - · Failure to make required classroom discussion posts - Failure to complete assignments - · Failure to communicate with other students - Failure to communicate with instructors

-In any instance where technical difficulties are a problem, please notify your SLA by other means, such as telephone, to communicate your difficulties and find an alternative way to access the Internet.
+In any instance where technical difficulties are a problem, you are required to notify your Student Learning Advocate(SLA) and teacher by other means, such as telephone, to communicate your difficulties and find an alternative way to access the Internet.
+You are required to make a reasonable attempt to access class when experiencing technical problems.

 Wisconsin Virtual Learning student attendance is recorded by the days "logged in" as marked on the "Learning Management System" (LMS), online classes or home attendance log.
-For age appropriate students in grades 4K through 4th, the LMS will be Canvas and students will also be accessing Calvert, K12 or Lincoln Learning Solutions.
-For age appropriate students in grades 5-12, the LMS is called Canvas.
+For age appropriate students in grades 4K through 4th, the LMS will be Canvas and students will also be accessing Curriculum Providers.
+For age appropriate students in grades 5 - 12, the LMS is called Canvas.
 Student attendance, and academic progress, will be tracked by SLAs, WVL staff and parents through the systems listed above.